Krayorn/blog/src/content/blog/theme-parks-technology.md

 ## I can't wait

 All that just to say that I can't wait to see the next steps.
-I'm still a huge fan of big, fast rides with loops and 360 spins like in Parc Asterix and EuropaPark, but this trip to Disney really made me realize the potential of tech-powered rides.
+I'm still a huge fan of big, fast rides with loops and 360 spins like in Parc Asterix or EuropaPark, but this trip to Disney really made me realize the potential of tech-powered rides.

 I recently watched [this video](https://www.youtube.com/watch?v=oESoI6XxZTg) about how theme parks are designed.
 I used to think it was mostly about the layout, scenery, and shops of the park.
-But now I see how both the rides and the park can be impacted to create really unique experiences.
+But now I see how the park can also be used to create really unique experiences.

 Theme parks won't be just adding gadget tech to their rides, they'll rethink how the park itself works.
 Blending digital codes with real life, and blurring the lines where the fun begins and ends.

 This is something I want to play around with at some point, bringing some video game magic into the IRL world.

-That's not just exciting, that's thrilling.
+Exciting times!